The 6 best curlers for short hair – rated and reviewed by our beauty experts

 Reviewed by: Emma Stoddart

-If it’s highly defined, tight curls that you’re after—turn your head to the latest ghd tool to join the curve collection.
-Featuring a super slim 14mm barrel, this magic wand creates bouncy spiral curls on all hair types and lengths—including super short hairstyles.
+If highly defined, tight curls is the look you want to create, turn to most recent addition to ghd's Curve collection.
+With a super slim 14mm barrel, this magic wand creates bouncy spiral curls on all hair types and lengths – including shorter styles.

-I found it extremely easy to use—simply wrap a small section of hair around the barrel and hold it in place for a few seconds (note that the barrel features a cool tip) before releasing.
-Following Collier’s advice above, we found that alternating directions led to a more natural-looking, tousled finish.
+I found it extremely easy to use; you simply wrap a small section of hair around the barrel and hold it in place for a few seconds (note that the barrel features a cool tip) before releasing.
+Following Collier’s advice, we found that alternating directions led to a more natural-looking, tousled end result.

 As with other ghd tools, this curling wand reaches a safe-to-hair (yet effective) temperature of 185°C that’s consistent across the entire wand thanks to the brand’s single-zone technology.
 What this means is that you get perfectly even curls.
-Additional features include a built-in safety stand, automatic sleep mode (after 60-minutes without use), and a long swivel cord.
-Because I curled in small sections, it’s worth noting that styling takes a little longer with this tool—but the results last for hours.
+Additional features include a built-in safety stand, automatic sleep mode (after 60 minutes with no use) and a long swivel cord.
+Because I curled in small sections, styling took a little longer with this tool – but the results last for hours.

 How we tested the best curlers for short hair

-To provide a truly comprehensive guide to the best tools on the market, we tested dozens of tools across various price points.
-Our experts tested each tool several times to comprehensively assess all of the features and each tester used the tools across different points of their hair wash cycle.
-During the testing process, we took each of the below factors into account when making our assessments.
+To be able to write a truly comprehensive guide to top tools, we tested dozens of tools across various price points.
+Our experts tested each contender several times to comprehensively assess all of its features and each tester used the tools across different points of their hair wash cycle.
+During the testing process, we took the below factors into account as part of our overall assessments.

 - Tech features